center-for-threat-informed-defense/adversary_emulation_library/fin6/Emulation_Plan/Phase2.md

 The lateral movement described herein describes lateral movement to systems of interest identified during Discovery.
 FIN6 has moved laterally using RDP and legitimate but compromised credentials to console into remote targets and access the system's command-line to run a PowerShell one-liner that stages either a Meterpreter payload or CobaltStrike's Beacon.<sup>[4](https://www.fireeye.com/blog/threat-research/2019/04/pick-six-intercepting-a-fin6-intrusion.html)</sup>  The group has also made extensive use of these framework's lateral movement capabilities to expand access using built-in psexec commands.<sup>[4](https://www.fireeye.com/blog/threat-research/2019/04/pick-six-intercepting-a-fin6-intrusion.html)</sup>  FIN6 uses lateral movement to establish a point of presence on systems of interest, prepare the environment, and deploy their operational capabilities.

-The operational capability we will be emulating for this scenario is PoS malware.
+The operational capability we will be emulating for this scenario is POS malware.
 You are encouraged to use a memory scraper of your choosing.
 We have opted to use [mem_scraper](https://github.com/Shellntel/scripts/blob/master/mem_scraper.ps1).
 This PowerShell script continuously dumps a process's memory and subsequently scrapes it for track data.
 So as to remain operationally representative (name-wise), we used PS2EXE to compile the script into Assistant32.exe.<sup>[5](https://exchange.xforce.ibmcloud.com/threat-group/f8409554b71a79792ff099081bc5ac24)</sup> <sup>[7](https://blog.morphisec.com/new-global-attack-on-point-of-sale-systems)</sup>

 Additional file names ([T1036.005](https://attack.mitre.org/techniques/T1036/005)) used by FIN6 include:<sup>[5](https://exchange.xforce.ibmcloud.com/threat-group/f8409554b71a79792ff099081bc5ac24)</sup>